proteusx/Segueriana/README.md

 ## USAGE

-- You need to have:
+- To run this script you need to have:

     - The TLG CDROM or its files.
 This CDROM is no longer available for sale, but it can be easily obtained via bit torrents.